sherryduong93/chasestadiumimpact/README.md

 ## Maybe One Day.....
 <br>-Look into Saturdays in particular to compare events versus non-events.
 <br>-Compare results again after more time has passed.
+<br>-What about the same analysis, but for the Giants games?
 <br><br>In terms of incidents or calls overall, would be interesting to look into:
 <br>-Time of day or day of week
 <br>-What exactly happened on 12/21/2019 & 1/11/2020 that drove both crime & fire so high?